 Elbowroom is committed to diversity, inclusivity, and accessibility.
 Everyone is welcome to find space at Elbowroom, regardless of how you may identify along the intersections of race, gender, sexuality, class, or ability.
 Allies are welcome.

-Allison Grace O’Donnell is a freshman studying Studio Art, Psychology, and Women’s, Gender, & Sexuality Studies at American University.
+Allison Grace O’Donnell is a sophmore studying Studio Art, Psychology, and Women’s, Gender, & Sexuality Studies at American University.
 She is most passionate about the intersection between art and social justice.
-When she is not in the studio creating art, Allison can be found at a concert, doing yoga, or protesting social inequalities.
+When she is not in the studio creating, Allison can be found at a concert, doing yoga, or protesting social inequalities.
 As one of the editors of Elbowroom, Allison is tremendously excited to fuse her passions for feminism and creativity within this publication.

-Cristina Gee is a sophomore studying Political Science and Communications.
+Cristina Gee is a junior studying Political Science with minors in Communications and Spanish.
 On campus, she is a barista at the Davenport Coffee Lounge, and a former coordinator at the Center for Diversity and Inclusion.
-She is passionate about discussing the intersections of race, gender, class, and sexuality.
+She is passionate about discussing the intersections of race, gender, class, ability, and sexuality.
 In her spare time, she reads pop culture thinkpieces on Twitter, and goes out to brunch in the DC area.

 Katie Cogan (she/ her/ hers), a senior, and serves as an Elbowroom Staff Writer.
 Katie is majoring in public health and is a pre-medical student.
 In her studies, she concentrates on health disparities and climate justice.
 Katie is passionate about sexual violence prevention and response.
 Originally from Portland, Oregon, Katie enjoys coffee, art museums, and traveling.